NJUAstrometry/NJUAstrometry.github.io/content/publication/IVSGM-2022-Liu/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Niu Liu
-  - Lambert, Sébastien
+  - Sébastien Lambert
-  - Arias Felicitas
+  - Felicitas Arias
   - Jia-Cheng Liu
   - Zi Zhu